bhg BUY IT

 Why A Home Warranty Offers More Benefits Than A Manufacturer Warranty

 Manufacturer warranties are typically offered for a set period of time, with the option to purchase extended coverage.
 While this can be beneficial at the beginning, as appliances age, so do essential components that are critical to operation.
 Once a policy expires, owners are responsible for expensive repairs or worse, fronting the cost of a replacement.
+A home warranty offers more comprehensive coverage.

 The AHS claims process is very efficient.
 Once your claim is approved, a customer service representative or contractor reaches out to you directly.